Christopher Morel Player Props: Cubs vs. Angels

-Christopher Morel -- with a slugging percentage of .069 in his past 10 games, including no home runs) -- will be in action for the Chicago Cubs versus the Los Angeles Angels, with Jaime Barria on the hill, on June 7 at 9:38 PM ET.
+On Thursday, Christopher Morel (.182 on-base percentage in past 10 games, 136 points below season-long percentage) and the Chicago Cubs face the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
+First pitch is at 9:38 PM ET.

 He had a hitless performance in his previous game (0-for-3) against the Padres.